21isenough/LightningATM/README.md

 # LightningATM

 This LightningATM was built to distribute small amounts of BTC - obviously - it only accepts coins.
 It shall demonstrate the power of Bitcoins Lightning Network.
-A one cent coin is enough to buy some satoshis at the LightningATM.
+A two cent coin is enough to buy some satoshis at the LightningATM.

-A pysical coin exchanged into bitcoin and send to your lightning wallet in less than 30 seconds.
+A physical coin exchanged into bitcoin and send to your lightning wallet in seconds.
 Use this project to educate your family and friends or guests at your bitcoin meetup - a convenient and easy on-boarding process for people that are new to bitcoin.

 ![alt text](https://github.com/21isenough/LightningATM/blob/master/resources/startup_screen.jpg)